Egypt: '50 dead' in clashes amid rival demonstrations

 Supporters of Mr Morsi marched in several cities, as the military-backed government marked the 40th anniversary of the 1973 Arab-Israeli war.

-Morsi supporters say he was deposed in a military coup in July.'Critical time'
+Morsi supporters say he was deposed in a military coup in July.

 Hundreds of people had gathered in Cairo's Tahrir Square to celebrate the anniversary.